animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Tayler stopped messaging with me on our coinciding November birthdays — yes really I’m serious.
 Well, coinciding week-wise.
 She was a couple years younger than me.
 In case the Taylor-CAM cam-girl synchronicity and Christmas, 2018 trauma together with a bald Jewish guy wasn't enough coincidence, our birthdays week-wise were days apart.
 And coincided also, less amazingly, with when she blocked me.

-In December, I had another hospitalization, the geriatric unit (elderly facility) one.
+In December, maybe a month later, I had another hospitalization, the geriatric unit (elderly facility) one.

 The theme of my best friend returned in the next hospitalization, in the geriatric unit (elderly facility) one, where I imagined him as the Devil, but that schizophrenic-like delusion was the least Hellish thing about that hospitalization (described next), and I thought I was literally condemned in Hell, literally in Hell and I would never see humanity or good again.
 Having somebody I can trust — despite being imagined — play the role of the most fearful part of that trauma, made the actual Hellishness of that hospitalization less Hellish.
 The delusion, in spite of the environment, was good.